 The simple but effective design actually dates back at least 500 years to the medieval Japanese.
 It uses a weighted or unweighted oblong lure – usually between 2 and 4 inches – with multiple sets of upward-facing barbless spikes.
 These spikes will tangle a squid by its tentacles before it has the chance to escape.

 The most common jig type features a keel-shaped chin with a built-in weight.
 This will cause it to sink at a 45 degree in the water, mimicking the behavior of bait.
 Popular colors are pink, orange, and green.

 Surprisingly, there’s a lot to consider when picking out the ideal jig for a given situation.
 Factors like light-levels, squid activity level and water clarity all play into how effective a jig will be.
-Check out this guide for a look at how light levels can influence lure color and size:

-Keep in mind the above guide is not set in stone.
 Your best bet is to get a bunch of different jig colors and sizes and experiment to see what works best.
 As you’ll mostly be fishing in weedy areas, you’re bound to lose a jig or two over time, so make sure to pick up a few different ones.